 Structured Settlement Payments

-A structured settlement is a financial or insurance arrangement that has been negotiated and settled for the victim of an accident.
-In structured settlements, the victim has agreed to an injury claim by obtaining compensation over a course of payments.
+A structured settlement is a financial or insurance arrangement that has been negotiated and settled for the injured party in an accident.
+In structured settlements, the person has agreed to an injury claim by obtaining compensation over a course of payments.
 This type of settlement is when the claimant receives money over a particular period of time which is longer than a single payout amount.
-If an individual requires continued medical care and is not able to earn income, it makes more sense for the victim to begin payments as soon as possible.
+If an individual requires continued medical care and is not able to earn income, it makes more sense for the person to begin payments as soon as possible.
 There are essential facts to be aware of when handling a structured settlement claim:

 - Payment schedule- There are multiple ways an individual can receive payments such as annually, quarterly, or on a monthly basis.

 - Increasing payments- A structured settlement annuity has the opportunity to earn interest.
 This ability allows payments to increase to keep up with the inflation rate.

 - Decreasing payments- There is a chance that payments can decrease.
 Some settlements begin high and could potentially decrease over time.
 For example, if health care rates decrease, this could lower the payments you are owed to cover your medical costs.